Final Recommendation Statement

 Sexually Transmitted Infections: Behavioral Counseling

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.

-The Centers for Disease Control and Prevention (CDC) estimate that approximately 20 million new cases of STIs occur each year in the United States.
-Half of these cases occur in persons aged 15 to 24 years.
-Sexually transmitted infections are frequently asymptomatic, which leads persons to unknowingly transmit STIs to others.
-Serious sequelae of STIs include pelvic inflammatory disease, infertility, and cancer.
-Untreated STIs present during pregnancy or birth may cause harms to the infant, including perinatal infection, death, and serious physical and mental disabilities.
+Bacterial and viral sexually transmitted infections (STIs) are common in the US.
+Approximately 20 million new cases of bacterial or viral STIs occur each year in the US, and about one-half of these cases occur in persons aged 15 to 24 years.1,2 Rates of chlamydial, gonococcal, and syphilis infection continue to increase in all regions.2 Sexually transmitted infections are frequently asymptomatic, which may delay diagnosis and treatment and lead persons to unknowingly transmit STIs to others.
+Serious consequences of STIs include pelvic inflammatory disease, infertility, cancer, and AIDS.
+Untreated STIs that present during pregnancy or birth may cause harms to the mother and infant, including perinatal infection, serious physical and developmental disabilities, and death.3,4

 Benefits of Behavioral Counseling Interventions